DDI-Talent/python-shiny-app-template/README.md

 How to make sure you are not deploying a different app every time, but rather that you are UPDATING the same app?

 1. Now that you have a working deployed app on shiny apps, we will find its *unique ID* and tell our workflow to use that app_id from now on (rather than a new one).
-2. So once deployment is finished, go into [your shinyapp.io admin](https://www.shinyapps.io/admin/#/applications/all)  and find the id of the app you just deployed, eg 123456789
+2. So once deployment is finished, go into [your shinyapp.io admin](https://www.shinyapps.io/admin/#/applications/all)  and find the id of the app you just deployed, eg `123456789`
-3. Open your github secrets again (see step XYZ above) create a secret called SHINY_APP_ID in which you want to copy this shiny app id like 123456789
+3. Open your github secrets again (see step 3 above) create one more secret:

+- Name: `SHINY_APP_ID`: here type your app id you got from above step, like `123456789`

 4. From now on when you push to github, it will not create a new app, but rather update your existing one.